 Personal Background

-Cynthia’s interest in financial services began early, inspired by her father, who entered the industry after a military career.
+Her interest in financial services began early, inspired by her father, who entered the industry after a military career.
 His unexpected passing when she was young shaped her understanding of how important financial preparation is for families.

-As an adult, Cynthia faced her own challenges, raising three sons, two of whom had Muscular Dystrophy, and for a while doing so as a single parent.
+As an adult, she faced her own challenges, raising three sons, two of whom had Muscular Dystrophy, and for a while doing so as a single parent.
 While managing businesses and family responsibilities, she learned firsthand how complex life can be and how essential reliable guidance is.

 These experiences drive Cynthia’s empathy and make her comfortable having real, honest conversations with clients about their needs, priorities, and concerns.